ForestLee0513/blog-with-nextjs/README.md

    You can write a resume with Markdown or MDX in `_data/projects` folder.

-4. Deploy it!
+### 5. Deploy it!

 > I'll write Step-by-step of How to deploy soon...

 Finally...
-If you end this steps, You can depoly your page with static site deploy service with Github Pages, Netlify, AWS S3, etc...
+If you end this steps, You can deploy your page with static site deploy service with Github Pages, Netlify, AWS S3, etc...
 If you deploy with SSR(**S**ervice **S**ide **R**endering), you can use Vercel, AWS EC2, AWS Amplify, etc... for deploy.

 ## Customize